satemochi/is_planar/README.md

 ## Todo
 - API / Comments
     - docstring
-- Testing
-    - Do unit tests for each modules
-    - Do tests with all DFS orderings for a given graph
-    - Do random generations of planar graphs
-    - Do enumeration of small planar graphs
 - Functions
     - Computations for planar embeddings or Kuratowski subgraphs.
     - Plane drawings (Tutte embeddings and so on)